wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.5 =
+* Added support for Right-to-Left languages

 = 2.4 =
 * Added option to use a listbox instead of individual buttons
 * Fixed bug in border option selector which would not allow you to save the hide option